edgio-docs/edgio-docs/guides/production.md

 The XDN provides a wildcard TLS certificate that covers the auto-generated domains that it assigns to your site (e.g {team}-{site}-{branch}-{version}.moovweb.io).
 You need to provide your own certificate for your site's custom domains.

 _Note: If you already have an existing certificate, you can use it by skipping ahead to [Uploading your certificate](#section_uploading_your_certificate).
-Many customers who have existing certificates still choose to obtain a new one when adopting the XDN so as not to reuse the same private key with more than one vendor/system_
+Many customers who have existing certificates still choose to obtain a new one when adopting the XDN so as not to reuse the same private key with more than one vendor/system._

 ### Obtain a certificate automatically from the XDN Console

 The XDN console can use [**Let's Encrypt**](https://letsencrypt.org/) to generate a SSL Certificate on your behalf and deploy it on your XDN website.
-This certificate is free, it is valid for 3 months, and will be automatically renewed as long as the technical requirements, shown below, remains met.
+This certificate is free, it is valid for 3 months, and will be automatically renewed as long as the technical requirements, shown below, remain met.

 If you are interested by allowing the XDN Console to generate an SSL Certificate from [**Let's Encrypt**](https://letsencrypt.org/), please make sure that the following requirements are met: